tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * This standard comes up with exact lists of 2048 words per language like English, Spanish, Japanese, etc. as well as a formula that allows you to take a set of those words and generate private keys with them.

-* That way, instead of having to remember your private key (which is a long and confusing alphanumeric string), or worrying about writing it down correctly, you can remember the exact words that generate the master key/master seed instead, and securely convert back and forth from seed to mnemonic phrase.
+* That way, instead of having to remember your private key (which is a long and confusing alphanumeric string) or worrying about writing it down correctly, you can remember the exact words that generate the master key/master seed, and securely convert back and forth from seed to mnemonic phrase.

 Now, open up IanColeman's BIP39 online tool [here](https://iancoleman.io/bip39/).

-Tell the students to ignore most of the things you see here for now and pay attention to a couple of fields first.
+Tell the students to ignore most of the things you see here for now, and shift their attention to a couple of fields first.

 Paste your Instructor Mnemonic into the `BIP39 Mnemonic` field to allow the tool to derive addresses: